safarzadeh-reza/Spatial_Data_Mining_Winter2025/source/tutorials/L1/python_installation.rst

 and below you will find installation instructions of Anaconda distribution on different operating systems.

-.. admonition:: Do I need to install Anaconda?
+.. admonition:: Do I need to install Anaconda
     :class: hint

    You don’t necessarily need to install Anaconda to complete the assignments.
 There are alternative options available: